Iran–Kazakhstan relations

-Since Kazakhstan is a relatively newer country after the dissolution of the USSR bloc, Iran's relationship with the country is therefore also new.
-According to Kazakhstan, diplomatic relations between the two countries began on January 29, 1992.
-The mission of Kazakhstan was set up in the Islamic Republic of Iran in 1993 with a consulate created in 2007 (Gogan).
-As for Iran, they established an embassy in Kazakhstan in 1992 with two consulates created in 1992 (Aktau) and 2012 (Almaty).
+Diplomatic relations between the two countries began on 29 January 1992.
+Kazakhstan's mission was set up in the Islamic Republic of Iran in 1993 with a consulate created in 2007 in Gorgan.
+As for Iran, they established an embassy in Kazakhstan in 1992 with two consulates created in 1992 in Aktau and in 2012 in Almaty.

+History

+Historically, Kazakhstan and Iran shared ancient relations with Persian culture and influence introduced in Central Asia, and there were also period of sporadic conflict.
+Tomyris, Queen of Massagetae, was believed to be the one who killed Cyrus the Great, the Persian conqueror, and beheaded him in response to preserve the independence of Central Asia.
+Despite this, Persian influence persisted despite the advance of Islam to the region, creating a unique Turco-Persian tradition in the region.

 Trade

 Trade turnover between the two countries increased fivefold in the last six years from $400 million to more than $2 billion in 2009.

 Iran imports grain, oil products and metals from Kazakhstan.
 Iran is a partner in joint oil and gas projects including construction of a pipeline connecting Kazakhstan, Turkmenistan, and Iran (Persian Gulf) which will give Astana access to the Asian markets.
 Kazakhstan has special interests in Iranian investments in mechanical engineering, infrastructure, transport, telecommunications.

 While the countries of Iran and Kazakhstan are extremely diverse, they have found common ground in working together as Asian countries.
 A large component of what ties them together is the fact that they both have borders on the Caspian Sea.
 The resources and access that comes from that resource is a link for their economics and resources.
 Such economic interests for the two countries revolve around oil whether it be underwater or subterranean.
 Also, in conversations in 2010 between high level Iranian and Kazakhstani officials there was discussions as to how well the two countries felt their relations were increasing.
 At that point in their relationship, Iran and Kazakhstan were looking to further develop their connection, especially through agriculture and transportation (air and rail).

 Iran's commerce with numerous Central Asian countries grew in 2021.
 June 2022 Kazakh President Kassym-Jomart Tokayev visited Tehran.

 Raisi and Tokayev unveiled a railway network that connects Kazakhstan with Iran and Turkey.
 The railway's goal is to make Kazakhstan's exports to Europe easier.

 Iran could benefit from Kazakhstan's railway network in promoting the International North-South Transport Corridor trade route through Russia, Iran, and India.
 The countries want the corridor to compete with Egypt's Suez Canal.
-In a related development, Iran launched a commercial center in Russia last week in order to strengthen the corridor.The President of Kazakhstan has announced that the republic has taken a 14 -day trip for Iranian citizens without the need for a visa.
+In a related development, Iran launched a commercial center in Russia last week in order to strengthen the corridor.
+The President of Kazakhstan has announced that the republic has taken a 14 -day trip for Iranian citizens without the need for a visa.
 He suggested that Iranian traders take advantage of this advantage.
 It aimed at attracting more Iranian businessmen and tourists.